Portland Car Accident Lawyer

 Hit and Run Accidents

-When the at-fault driver leaves the scene, victims may still have compensation options through uninsured motorist coverage, which can provide financial support for medical expenses, lost wages, vehicle repairs, and other related costs even when the responsible driver cannot be identified or located.
+When the at-fault driver leaves the scene, victims may still have compensation options through uninsured motorist coverage, which can provide financial support for medical expenses, lost wages, vehicle repairs, and other related costs even when the responsible driver cannot be identified or located, even when the responsible driver cannot be identified or located, and understanding what evidence is needed to convict a hit and run in Portland can be critical in these cases

 Fatal Car Accidents